-As of June 30, 2012, we had \$44.7 million in cash, cash equivalents and marketable securities, an increase of \$5.0 million from \$39.7 million as of December 31, 2011.
-This increase principally reflects the \$33.0 million in net proceeds from the public offering of our common stock in January 2012 and February 2012, offset by our cash used in operations as discussed under "Cash Flows" above.
-In July 2012, we raised an additional \$25.8 million in net proceeds from a registered direct offering of our common stock to certain directors.
+As of September 30, 2012, we had \$55.1 million in cash, cash equivalents and marketable securities, an increase of \$15.4 million from \$39.7 million as of December 31, 2011.
+This increase principally reflects the \$58.8 million in net proceeds raised from the public and registered direct offerings of our common stock in 2012, offset by our cash used in operations as discussed under "Cash Flows" above.

 We do not anticipate that we will generate product revenue in the foreseeable future, if at all.
 We expect our continuing operations to use cash over the next several years and such cash use may increase significantly from year to year.
 While we are engaged in multiple preliminary partnership discussions for each of our currently unpartnered programs, including ganetespib, elesclomol, STA-9584, CRACM, and our IL-12/23 inhibitors, which could result in one or more new partnership agreements that may include upfront payments and cost-sharing provisions, there is no guarantee we will be successful in entering into any such partnership agreements on commercially reasonable terms, if at all, or that we will receive any other revenue through these partnership efforts in the future.
-Based on our current operating levels, we expect our cash resources of \$44.7 million as of June 30, 2012, together with the \$25.8 million in net proceeds raised in the registered direct offering of our common stock in July 2012, will be sufficient to fund operations into the second half of 2013.
-This estimate assumes that certain activities contemplated for 2012 and 2013 will be conducted subject to the availability of sufficient financial resources.
+Based on our current operating levels, we expect our cash resources will be sufficient to fund operations into the second half of 2013.
+This estimate assumes that the timing and nature of activities contemplated for 2013 will be conducted subject to the availability of sufficient financial resources.
 We continue to evaluate additional potential sources of funding, including partnership agreements, cost or risk-sharing arrangements, equity financings, use of our \$35 million at-the-market issuance sales agreement with MLV or other sources.